YingLiang2/YingLiang2.github.io/README.md

 # Hosting a resume on Github Pages and applying principles from "Modern Technical Writing" by Andrew Etter's book when creating a README.

 ## Purpose
-The purpose of this document is to describe the steps to host and format a Resume on Github pages which will allow the user to learn about Markdown, and static websites.
-Also the document encorporates elements of "Modern Technical Writing" by Andrew Etter to help the user create modern, simplistic and functional documentation - a resume in this case.
+The purpose of this document is to describe the steps to host and format a Resume on GitHub pages which will allow the user to learn about Markdown, and static websites.
+Also the document incorporates elements of "Modern Technical Writing" by Andrew Etter to help the user create modern, simplistic and functional documentation - a resume in this case.
 This tutorial will be done on the Windows Operating System.

 ## Table of Contents
 * [Prerequisites](#Prerequisites)